-If you have 250+ employees, you’ll need to record your gender pay gap in April 2017 (March 2017 for public sector) and publish it within a year.
+If you have 250+ employees, you need to record your gender pay gap as at 5 April 2017 (30 March 2017 for public sector) and publish it within a year.
 Our Gender Pay Gap services give you all the data and guidance you’ll need.

 Our Gender Pay Gap services are delivered by our Pay & Reward team, comprising our equal pay legal experts and specialist pay & reward consultant Jane Baalam of Reward Risk Management Ltd. Jane – formerly Lead HR Consultant Pay & Reward at leading national accountancy firm Smith & Williamson LLP – has been conducting equal pay audits for over 20 years and is additionally an expert on pay structures, job evaluation schemes and many other aspects of pay and reward.
 Her experience and skills in equal pay audits and job evaluation, combined with our equal pay lawyers’ expertise in equal pay claims, make an unbeatable, market-leading team.

 Our flagship Gender Pay Gap Audit & Advice service provides you with the professional analysis, support and advice to deal with the risks and impact of this change on your organisation.

 We crunch the numbers for all your workforce pay and benefits, to providing a detailed equal pay audit report.
 We also calculate your gender pay gap.
 Then our legal and pay experts put their heads together and highlight for you all the key areas of equal pay risk in your organisation.
 Finally, we suggest an action plan and set out a list of recommendations – all designed to both reduce your gender pay gap and reduce your equal pay risks.

 It’s a comprehensive legal and pay experts’ review of your entire approach to pay and reward from a gender point of view, set out in an impressive and lengthy report that gives you clear recommendations for what to do next.